 What is a Private Key Used For?

 In a sense, when you own a cryptocurrency, you own secret code.
 The holder of this code can access and use the asset.
 Koinal makes the purchase process simple and straightforward.
-By using bank credit cards and debit cards, users can purchase a wide range of currencies from major exchanges.
+Using bank credit cards and debit cards, users can purchase a wide range of currencies from major exchanges.

 The key-encryption has public and private pairs.
 The owner of the cryptocurrency must protect the private key.
 The owner can share the public key because it does not authorize the use of the account or the assets.
 The owner can never share the secret code without risking the loss of the asset.